-In November 1938 Minnie, was thrust into the limelight when Lord David Davies had decided that he would like a Welsh mother who had lost sons in the Great War to be the one to open the Welsh National Temple of Peace and Health – on behalf of all mothers who had lost sons.
+In November 1938 Minnie, was thrust into the limelight when David Davies and the committee organising the opening of Wales’ Temple of Peace, decided the honour should fall to a Welsh mother who had lost sons in the Great War, to open the Welsh National Temple of Peace and Health on behalf of all mothers who had lost loved ones.

 Interviewed by the press she explained that she had a “drawer of secrets”, at home in which she kept mementoes of her three sons who gave their lives for their country.
 This was their school certificates, fading letters from the front, little presents given to her by the boys when home on leave, and their medals.
-She stated that these items would be buried with her when she dies – that they were hers and belonged to no-one else.
+She stated that these items would be buried with her when she dies.

 She was taken down into the crypt where the Welsh book of remembrance would be placed.
 She told the press that she thought it was lovely.
 She thought her sons would be: “so proud of me – I am happy to be chosen for their sake.”
 She explained how her boys had served and died.
-She explained that on each Armistice Day she stays at home and during the two minutes silence goes to her sons bedroom alone but for the memory.
-She told the press that
+She explained that on each Armistice Day she stays at home and during the two minutes silence goes to her sons’ bedroom alone, but for their memory.
+She told the press that:

 “all who come into this building must feel strongly for peace.
 It will be lovely for the young people to come here.
 They will be so impressed.
 And the mothers and fathers, too, for the sake of their children must come here.”
 She explained that her three sons had worked at the Dowlais Works, where a tablet recorded their sacrifice.

-As she left the Temple she turned for a moment to look at it again She said:
+As she left the Temple she turned for a moment to look at it again, and said: